Centurix/VinylGoblin/README.md

 Clone the repo first.

-This uses [PDM](https://pdm-project.org/en/latest/) for its dependency management and virtual environments.
+This uses [uv](https://github.com/astral-sh/uv) for its dependency management and virtual environments.
 If you don't want to install that, you can install the dependencies listed in the `pyproject.toml` file to get things running.

-To install using PDM though, change to the project directory and run:
+To install using `uv` though, change to the project directory and run:

-`pdm install`
+`uv sync`

 Everything will be installed.